uphold/docs/_transparency.md

 ### Transfer of Value

 The entry below shows how a user transferring 1.3 bitcoin to a "dollar card," effectively exchanging bitcoin for dollars, would be encoded on the ledger.
 In this entry, two liabilities are affected.
 The first is a loss of 1.3 BTC as an obligation, and the second is a gain of $507.51 USD as an obligation.
-Which makes sense: when a user transfers the bitcoin to their dollar card, Bitreserve no longer owes them that bitcoin.
-Instead, Bitreserve owes them the $507.51 they exchanged for that bitcoin.
+Which makes sense: when a user transfers the bitcoin to their dollar card, Uphold no longer owes them that bitcoin.
+Instead, Uphold owes them the $507.51 they exchanged for that bitcoin.

 <pre class="inline"><code>{
   "type": "liability",